julioisaias/realtime-rs/README.md

-## A basic and initial implementation of realtime client for supabase, build from scratch
+## A basic and initial implementation of realtime client for supabase.io, build from scratch
+## This is not a crate

 ## How to use